Strobesstrobes

 • ✓Classify protocol (HTTP vs custom TCP)

-• ✓Intercept with Burp / Echo Mirage / Wireshark
+• ✓Intercept proxy-aware traffic with Burp

-• ✓Tamper parameters and replay
+• ✓Tamper and replay at the API boundary

 Frequently asked questions